johnsoninsights/Apple-UI/README.md

 ## 🎯 Purpose

-This project serves as a visual and functional demonstration of my front-end capabilities.
+This project serves as a visual and functional demonstration of front-end capabilities.
 It highlights my approach to building modern interfaces that are both aesthetically pleasing and user-friendly.
 From interactive modals to dynamic content presentation, the Apple UI site reflects my attention to detail and passion for creating immersive digital experiences.